TatuLaras/merge-your-music/readme.md

 ## Project status
 The project is more or less done, but I haven't deployed it anywhere due to Spotify shutting down my API access without an explanation.
 I will try to resolve this issue somehow.

+## Instructions
+There's a file called "sample.env" in the project root.
+You need to fill out the information in the file and rename it to ".env".